Bharat-Panchal15/django-learning-journey/README.md

   - Permissions in DRF
   - Filtering and pagination
   - Nested serializers

-- 🔜 **Phase 6: REST APIs with Django REST Framework** (Upcoming)
   - Versioning

+- 🔜 **Phase 7: Deployment and Production** (Upcoming)
+  - Settings for production
+  - Environment variables
+  - Static and media files in production
+  - Using Gunicorn/uWSGI
+  - Deploying to Heroku, Railway or VBP (Azure in my case)
+  - Database setup in production (MySQL)
+  - Security best practices

 - ⏳ **Later Phases**
-  - Phase 7: Deployment and Production
   - Phase 8: Extras for Real-World Projects

 ---